-The level of public assistance provided through the program of Temporary Aid to Needy Families (TANF) is also important in discussions of children's wellbeing.
-According to the Maine Department of Human Services, Bureau of Family Independence, in September, 2002 there were 19,324 Maine children receiving TANF.
-This was 6.4 percent of all children in Maine aged 0-17 years.
+The level of public assistance provided through the program of Temporary Aid to Needy Families (TANF) is also important in discussions of children's well-being.
+According to the Maine Department of Health and Human Services, Bureau of Family Independence, in September, 2003 there were 20,553 Maine children receiving TANF.
+This was 6.8 percent of all children in Maine aged 0-17 years.
 Figure 19 shows percentages of children on TANF by county.
-Androscoggin had the highest with 9.9 percent of its children on TANF while Hancock County had the lowest at 3.4 percent.
+Androscoggin had the highest with 10.9 percent of its children on TANF while Hancock County had the lowest at 3.4 percent.

-Figure 18: Source: Maine Department of Human Services, Bureau of Family Independence, 2003.
+Figure 19: Source: Maine Department of Health & Human Services, Bureau of Family Independence, 2004.

-15. Youth Risk Behaviors
+16. Youth Risk Behaviors

-In its recent report on youth risk behaviors, the CDC revealed that the most prevalent causes of death in 10-24 year-olds were motor vehicle crashes (31 percent), homicide (15 percent), and suicide (12 percent).
-Health-risk behaviors, such as tobacco, alcohol, and other illicit drug use, also contribute to the leading causes of mortality and morbidity among youth and adults, and are often established during youth, according to the U.S. Centers for Disease Control and Prevention (CDC).
+In its recent report on youth risk behaviors, the Center for Disease Control revealed that in the United States in 2003 the most prevalent causes of death in 10-24 year-olds were motor-vehicle accidents (32.3%),other unintentional injuries (11.7%), homicide (15.1%), and suicide (11.7%).Health-risk behaviors, such as tobacco, alcohol, and other illicit drug use, also contribute to the leading causes of mortality and morbidity among youth and adults, and are often established during youth.

-In terms of alcohol and other drug use, Table 16 shows how Maine's youth, 10-24 years old, compared to the alcohol and drug use behaviors of youth in New Hampshire, Vermont, and the United States.
-Maine's youth used marijuana, alcohol, and cocaine at slightly higher rates than the national youth population, as reported by CDC in year 2001.
+In terms of alcohol and other drug use, Table 17 shows how Maine's youth, 10-24 years old, compared to the alcohol and drug use behaviors of youth in New Hampshire, Vermont, and the United States.

+Maine's youth tended to use marijuana and inhalants at a slightly higher rate than the national youth population, however, use of alcohol and cocaine have dropped below the national average.

-A review of tobacco use, as reported in Table 17 on the next page, shows that Maine youth who smoked cigarettes during the past month were slightly fewer (25 percent) than their counterparts in the United States (28 percent).
-Maine youth (14 percent) smoked cigarettes on 20 or more days during the past month, slightly more than youth in Vermont (13 percent).
-Twelve percent of Maine youth smoked cigars; this was less than the national average (15 percent) and close to use reported in New Hampshire (13 percent) and Vermont (12 percent).
+A review of tobacco use, as reported in Table 18 on the next page, shows that Maine youth who smoked cigarettes during the past month were slightly fewer (20%) than their counterparts in the United States (22%).
+Maine youth (10%) smoked cigarettes on 20 or more days during the past month, slightly less than youth in Vermont (11%).
+Eleven percent of Maine youth smoked cigars; this was less than the national average (15%) and slightly less than use reported in New Hampshire (14%) and Vermont (12%).